cheungdzinyung/DealingRoom/README.md

 May 28 | Tasks List added in trello
 May 28 | READme update
 May 29 | Split folders into frontend and backend
+May 29 | React Routers
+May 29 | API routes | definition
+May 30 | README update | front-end flow
+May 30 | Routes | Description

 ## Deployment